Pyramid roof

 - Observation tower

-The observation tower is covered with a roof in the shape of a regular quadrangular pyramid with a base edge of 8 m and a height of 6 m.
+An observation tower is covered with a roof in the shape of a regular quadrilateral pyramid with a base edge of 8 m and a height of 6 m.
 60% of the roofing needs to be replaced.
-How many m² do you need to buy? - Quadrilateral pyramid
+How many m² of new roofing material need to be bought? - Quadrilateral pyramid

 A regular quadrilateral pyramid has a volume of 24 dm³ and a base edge a = 4 dm.
 Calculate: a/height of the pyramid b/sidewall height c/surface of the pyramid - Pyramid-shaped roof